LorenFrankLab/spyglass/README.md

      export KACHERY_DAEMON_HOST="typhoon"
      export KACHERY_DAEMON_PORT="14747"
      export KACHERY_TEMP_DIR="/stelmo/nwb/tmp"
+     export FIGURL_CHANNEL="franklab"
      ```

     > If you're not connected to UCSF network, then you will have to host your own `kachery` node for curating spike sorting.
-Go to [kacheryhub](https://www.kacheryhub.org), log in with your Google credentials, and then click on 'How to host a kachery node` for more information.
+Go to [kacheryhub](https://www.kacheryhub.org), log in with your Google credentials, and then click on 'How to host a kachery node' for more information.
+Similarly, you will have to run your own backend for `figurl` and specify the channel accordingly.

 3. Check if you have access to the `kachery` daemon.
 Open up a terminal, activate the conda environment, and type

    ```bash